rkalz/xbmc4xbox/xbmc/lib/libPython/python/Doc/library/logging.rst

    Indicates the effective level for this logger.
 If a value other than :const:`NOTSET` has been set using :meth:`setLevel`, it is returned.
 Otherwise, the hierarchy is traversed towards the root until a value other than :const:`NOTSET` is found, and that value is returned.
+The value returned is an integer, typically one of :const:`logging.DEBUG`, :const:`logging.INFO` etc.

 .. method:: Logger.getChild(suffix)